AbstractEmbedded/AsyncVideoToolkit/README.md

 ## AsyncVideoPlayer

-A Hardware-Accelerated Video Player for Streaming Frames from Disk for Pixel-Accurate Rendering to High Definition/Retina Display Outputs with Maximum Hardware Performance and Minimal Throughput Latency
+A Hardware-Accelerated Video Player for Streaming and Pixel-Accurate Rendering of Offline Generated Video Frames to High Definition/Retina Display Outputs with Maximum Hardware Performance and Minimal Throughput Latency

 ### Features